Featured

 Online trading accounts.
 Some people call them a gift from the Gods!
 Instant access to a world of near endless trading opportunities.
 Seamless executions with one click of a mouse.

-You do not have to be a “Rhodes Island Scholar” to be part of this world.
+You do not have to be a “Rhodes Island Scholar” to be part of this trading action..
 You are not going to lose your house to the bank if your early days trading create losses of $250.00, $450.00 or $650.00.
 It is more about using the knowledge gained from previous trades to evaluate the risks involved in doing your next trade.
 It is learning how to protect yourself from taking unnecessary risks like holding onto random options positions over the weekend when who knows what might happen.
 It's also about learning how to read to your intuitions.

 I offer no promise of instant successes and I do not encourage you to do what I do.
 I just think that people in general will benefit from being exposed to platforms like this.
 Cheers.